ceruShady/flight-viewer-backend/README.md

 This project creates a backend application using Node.js with Express.js framework to provide API endpoint for flight plan information

+## Required environment variables

+API_URL: URL prefix for sending request

+API_KEY: Required key for sending request to the API URL

+PORT: Port that the application will run in

 # Endpoints

 ## /api/flightplan/list